-Forensic accountant salary, career forecast and training
+Forensic accountant salary, career forecast

 Advances in technology have created increased need for forensic accountants.
 These specially trained professionals use their knowledge of standard accounting practices to find evidence of fraud, embezzlement, money laundering and other transactions that might be criminal in nature.